SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 :newTerm:`Generics` are a way to write code that can work with any type at all, subject to certain requirements that you choose to define.
-This enables you to write reusable code that can work with *any* type, including types that you yourself have not defined.
+This enables you to write reusable code that can work with *any* type, including types that you have not defined yourself.

 You've actually been using generics throughout this book, even if you didn't realise it.
 Swifts ``Array`` and ``Dictionary`` types are both :newTerm:`generic collections`.
 You can create an array to hold ``Int`` values, or ``String`` values, or indeed any other type that can be created in Swift.
-Similarly, you can create a dictionary to store values of any specified type, and there are no limitations on what that type can be.
+Similarly, you can create a dictionary to store values of any specified type, and there are no limitations on what that type must be.

 ``Dictionary`` does, however, choose to place a limitation on the types that can be used as *keys* for a dictionary.